openjck/dotfiles/README.md

     the files from this project, move them somewhere else for now, then run this command again.
 If you don't care about the existing files, remove them, then run this command again.
+7. Log out, then log back in.
+  * This will cause the new _.profile_ file to take effect.
+There are faster ways to accomplish this, but logging out and logging back in is the easiest and most comprehensive.
-7. Run `vcsh upgrade dotfiles-openjck`.
+8. Run `vcsh upgrade dotfiles-openjck`.
-  * This runs the dotfiles-openjck setup script.
+  * This runs this project's setup script.
 The setup script will also run when `vcsh pull` is run, but _not_ when `vcsh dotfiles-openjck pull` is run.
-    I don't believe it's possible to configure vcsh to run any hook like this when `vcsh dotfiles-openjck [subcommand]` is run.
+I don't think it's possible to configure vcsh to run any hook like this when `vcsh dotfiles-openjck [subcommand]` is run.

 ### Single shell script